World Languages - German (WLGE)

 Typically offered in Spring only

 Review and consolidation of aspects of German grammar and development of writing skills.
 Listening and speaking practice through group activities and oral reports.
 Class discussions on topics from the cultures of Germany, Austria, and Switzerland, such as film, history, and the fine arts.
-FLG 301 and 302 can be taken in random order.
+WLGE 301 and 302 can be taken in random order.

 Typically offered in Fall only

 Review and practice of spoken and written German using authentic texts and materials from contemporary Germany (short stories, films, and online media).
 Review of German grammar through conversation, writing, and vocabulary building exercises.
 Oral reports by students.
-FLG 301 and 302 can be taken in random order.
+WLGE 301 and 302 can be taken in random order.

 Typically offered in Spring only